The Jolly Boys' Outing: Synopsis

 Del, Rodney and Albert form their own group.
 After frantic searching for somewhere to stay, they arrive at an inviting and cosy guest house, only to find that the last rooms have been taken by Jevon, Mickey Pearce and Denzil.
-The landlady, Mrs Baker, directs them to the Villa Bella, a rundown, gloomy hotel managed by the dour Mrs Cresswell.
+The landlady, Mrs Baker, directs them to the Villa Bella, a rundown, gloomy guest house managed by the dour Mrs Cresswell.
 Rather than spend the night there, however, Del and Rodney decide to visit the Mardi Gras nightclub after Del was given complimentary tickets from Mike's old rival, Eddie Chambers, at a halfway house earlier that day.
 At the Mardi Gras, Del discovers his ex-girlfriend Raquel is working as part of a magic act with the "Great Ramondo".
 Del and Raquel happily discuss the past, with Del explaining that he had actually been on his way to see her to stop her leaving the UK but was arrested (as seen in "Dates"), and it is clear that they still have affection for each other.
 Raquel states her intention to leave the act after it ends, as Ramondo, with his volatile temper, intimidates her.
 Del invites her to live with him in Peckham, which she accepts, and they part with a kiss.

-Del and Rodney return to the hotel in the early hours and discover that they have been locked out.
+Del and Rodney return to the guest house in the early hours and discover that they have been locked out.
 After failing to wake up Albert by throwing a stone at the window, breaking it in the process, they head to Raquel's flat to sleep for the night, only to find out that she shares it with Ramondo.
 Suspecting Ramondo of blackmailing Raquel sexually in return for a job and a home, Del loses his composure, assaults Ramondo and throws his suitcase out of the window.
 However, Del discovers from a shocked Raquel that Ramondo is actually gay and they only live together as it is cheaper than renting separate flats.
 A humiliated Del apologises to Raquel and Ramondo, who forgive him and allow him and Rodney to stay.

 The next morning, Rodney returns to his flat and finds Cassandra and Stephen apparently alone together.
 Rodney, suspecting Stephen of seducing Cassandra, flies into a rage and sucker punches Stephen, breaking his nose, but finds that Joanne is also there (she had planned to visit her parents, but could not do so because of the train strike).
 He is immediately kicked out by Cassandra.
-Back at Nelson Mandela House, Del speaks with Raquel over the telephone, before he learns the unintended consequences of his actions the previous night; Albert was hit on the head by the stone that Del threw through the hotel window, and Mike and Boycie were both injured by Ramondo's suitcase when he threw it out of Raquel's window.
+Back at Nelson Mandela House, Del speaks with Raquel over the phone, before he learns the unintended consequences of his actions the previous night: Albert was hit on the head by the stone that Del threw through the hotel window, and Mike and Boycie were both injured by Ramondo's suitcase when he threw it out of Raquel's window.
 However, Del and Raquel arrange to meet the next week.
 The episode ends as Del starts eating Albert's breakfast and berates Albert for trying to eat it himself, before Rodney angrily enters the flat with his belongings.